mgmarlowe/FreeTime/README.md

     - Consolidate into one file, add key of "time: {timeValue}", and filter list?
 Then map results?
 Could work...
 Edit: Did this!

 19. Add button to allow user-made time solutions

+    - Doesn't work all the way yet, but it's on the right track.

+20. Fix "Add Solution" modal

+    - It now works correctly.
+    - It still does not actually add a solution.
+Baby steps.

+21.